jourquin/Nodus/scripts/README.md

 #Sample R script
 - example.R illustrates how to interact with the Nodus API from your favorite R environment through a J4R bridge.
 As for Groovy, the entry point that is passed from Nodus is the NodusMapPanel instance of (a running) Nodus.
+As the
+J4R R package is not available on CRAN, it is provided is this directory.